When Care Becomes Wild Horse Stewardship

 Stewardship in Practice

-Trey’s Story is our first real-world example of wild horse stewardship, showing how education, second chances, and informed care can work together in practice.
+Trey’s Story is our real-world example of wild horse stewardship, showing how education, second chances, and informed care can work together in practice.

 • Trey’s Story: education that changes what people notice We use story as an on-ramp to science.
 Trey’s Story helps teachers and families talk about wild horses with accuracy, empathy, and age-appropriate tools, so the next generation learns wild horse stewardship as a practice of informed care.